 Psychologists have described flow as an ecstatic feeling, being totally engaged with an activity you enjoy.
 Good productivity habits minimize interruptions in flow.

 The average American uses up to 3 mobile devices daily.
-The untethering of people to these devises has made productivity shoot up.
-Multitasking slows down your productivity because moving from unfinished task to unfinished tasks means every time, you need to look back to see where you left off and where to start and all those seconds add up to minutes decreasing your productivity by up to 40%.Only about 2% of people can successfully multi-task Click To Tweet
+The untethering of people to these devices has made productivity shoot up.
+Multitasking slows down your productivity because moving from unfinished task to unfinished task means every time, you need to look back to see where you left off and where to start and all those seconds add up to minutes decreasing your productivity by up to 40%.Only about 2% of people can successfully multi-task Click To Tweet

 Slow down to be more productive

 People also need time to think and reflect on their work so they can be more intentional and less reactive.

 Sometimes, task switching is unavoidable – an important phone call at work or children hurting themselves at home.
 Whenever it’s possible, try to limit distractions and block out time to work on a specific task, and only that task.

 Multi-tasking is seen as a badge of honour but really, it slows down everything and creates open loops in the day.
 Reteaching yourselves and your children how to focus on one thing at a time is going to be the single most critical skill for the next few decades.
 When focus remains on a single task, it can be completed, producing a sense of accomplishment and confidence.

 Physical vs mental multi-tasking